fntz/omhs/Readme.md

 # One More Http Server

-Netty-based dsl
+Netty-based routing dsl

-* No additional dependencies (shapeless/scalaz/zio/cats/etc...), only netty (scala-reflect for compiling time)
+* no additional dependencies (shapeless/scalaz/zio/cats/etc...), only netty (scala-reflect for compiling time)

 ### TODO